JamesCraster/OpenWerewolf/README.md

 ## Features:
 * You can run multiple games at once using the lobby system.
 * The core engine is general.
 Use it to build and host whatever games you want.
-* The games are open source under the copyleft AGPL-3.0.
+* The games are open source under AGPL-3.0.
 * The core engine and client are open source under Apache-2.0 so can be used commercially.
-* Includes spam and profanity filters
+* Includes spam and profanity filters.

 ## Screenshot:
 ![An image of the OpenWerewolf client](https://github.com/JamesCraster/OpenWerewolf/blob/master/Screenshot.png)